Why this year’s State of the Union will be so different

 In a streak of appearances over the past few months, President Biden has been touting his bipartisan infrastructure law.
 In an effort to emphasize the bipartisan nature of this law, Biden has gone as far as to appear with Senate Minority Leader Mitch McConnell (R-KY) to promote Kentucky’s new infrastructure projects.
 It makes sense why Biden wants to highlight this particular law.
 From expanded broadband being provided to the midwest to investments combatting climate change, there’s a lot to love, regardless of what side of the aisle you’re on.

-This week, President Biden has taken his infrastructure tour up and down the east coast.
-On Tuesday, President Biden delivered remarks highlighting the new funding for the Hudson rail tunnel in New York City and hammered his message about "building an economy that works from the bottom up and the middle out."
+Last week, President Biden took his infrastructure tour up and down the East Coast.
+On 31 January, President Biden delivered remarks highlighting the new funding for the Hudson rail tunnel in New York City and hammered his message about "building an economy that works from the bottom up and the middle out."
 There are some objective measures to bolster his arguments.

 Inflation is improving and GDP growth remains solidly above expectations clocking at 2.9 percent in Q4.
 The International Monetary Fund (IMF) just raised its 2023 growth outlook for the global economy and predicted a more optimistic outlook for the US economy than the Federal Reserve’s own forecast.
 But still, recession fears loom as Americans are still facing high prices and increased anxiety under a flood of "X company cuts staff by X percent" headlines.
 Biden will need to strike a tone balanced with optimism and "I feel your pain" energy.